sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

              dnTypeRef: Content
 ```

-The reference to the *dnType* Count is a reference to a built in type that extends
+The reference to the *dnType* Count is a reference to a built-in type that extends
 Integer and has a *min* value of zero.

 If you look at the above, there are some things to call out.
 The first is that the
 DnType *Category* is extended to have an additional *limit* field that can be used to
 limit the results.
 The second is that the DnType *Content* has been subsumed into a containing type
-so that the *items* field of the containing type has *Content* has the of one of its objects.
+so that the *items* field of the containing type has *Content* as of one of its objects.
 The values
 *duration*, *requestUri*, and *none* are all handled by generic protocol handlers and
 are invisible to the implementation code for the function *getContent*.